-- is there evidence that the infection is caused by a blood-borne agent? - is the prevalence of the agent in the donor population known? - could the infection exist in an asymptomatic stage? - does the agent survive processing/ storage? - is the agent known to be transmitted by blood/ tissues/ organs? - what is the outcome of infection: does it cause a recognisable illness/disease and what is the likely outcome; might the outcome differ for certain recipient groups? - are there risk reduction-measures which could be indicated e.g. deferral of donors after travel to a specified area - is there evidence of sexual transmission of the infection; does this require changes in donor selection? - are there screening tests available and is testing warranted?
+- is there evidence that the infection is caused by a blood-borne agent? - is the prevalence of the agent in the donor population known? - could the infection exist in an asymptomatic stage? - does the agent survive processing/ storage? - is the agent known to be transmitted by blood/ tissues/ organs? - what is the outcome of infection: does it cause a recognisable illness/disease and what is the likely outcome? - are there screening tests available and is testing warranted? - are there other risk reduction-measures which could be indicated e.g. deferral of donors after travel to a specified area?